About me

 • A paean to the virtues of Scooby Doo!

-In my spare time, I’m a token Dad blogger over at the Silicon Valley Moms’ Blog, where I’m known, appropriately, as Simon.
-And I edit an environmental blog, EarthQuaker.org.
+Until it folded last year, I was a token Dad blogger over at the trail-blazing Silicon Valley Moms’ Blog, where I was known, appropriately, as Simon.
 If you live in the Bay Area, you may have heard me editorialize on KQED radio.

 By training I’m a television producer.
 I’ve also worked as a professional name-generator, theatrical stage hand and commissioned playwright.